Kasthuri Raja

-Kasthuri Raja is an Indian film director.
-He is the father of director Selvaraghavan and actor Dhanush.
-He worked as an assistant director with Director K.S.G.
+Kasthuri Raja is an Indian filmmaker, lyricist and actor.
+He is the father of filmmakers/actors Selvaraghavan and Dhanush.
 Most of the films he directed were either village based or infatuation of youngsters.
-He also worked with Director Visu on more than 16 films.
+He also worked with director Visu on more than 16 films.
 Prior to entering the film industry, he ran away from home to Chennai and worked in a mill.
+In 2015, he joined the BJP.

+Personal life

+Kasthuri Raja was born as Krishnamoorthy in Theni on 8 August 1951.
+His parents were Ramasamy Naidu and Rengamma.
+He is married to Vijayalakshmi.
+The couple have Four children: two sons Dhanush and Selvaraghavan, who are both actors and filmmakers.